microsoft/durabletask-go/README.md

-// Create a gRPC server that the language SDKs will connect to grpcServer := grpc.NewServer() executor := backend.NewGrpcExecutor(server, be, logger)
+// Create a gRPC server that the language SDKs will connect to grpcServer := grpc.NewServer() executor := backend.NewGrpcExecutor(grpcServer, be, logger)

 // Construct and start the task hub worker object, which polls the backend for new work orchestrationWorker := backend.NewOrchestrationWorker(be, executor, logger, backend.NewWorkerOptions())